To Make it Right

 According to my Boy Meets World calendar, it was 1997.
 Cassette tapes were scattered around my tape deck- The Backstreet Boys, Be*Witched, M2M.
 I threw myself out of my old bed, the purple flannel sheets falling haphazardly to the floor as I ran to touch those tapes.
 Tapes.
 I had forgotten what they felt like.
 By current standards (by which I mean 2060’s standards) tapes are so out of date they’re only referenced in history books.
 Still for some reason the nostalgic plastic cases and sepia colored reels gave me a real thrill- and in case you haven’t noticed, I’m not the kind of person who often feels thrilled.

 I turned back and looked at the bed.
 Those purple sheets were now wrapped up in my Little Mermaid comforter with my flounder shaped pillow.
-This bed and its dressings weren't even heated or have a setting for firmness- as is the standard with 2060 beds.
+This bed and its dressings weren’t even heated, nor did they have a setting for firmness- as is the standard with modern beds.
 This bed was just a bed- plain and simple- a box spring, mattress, and blankets, no microchips at all.

-But that's when it happened.
+But that’s when it happened.
 You know how I said how afraid I always was?
-You probably didn't believe me from the way I've been talking, but as I looked around my old room, the joy began to drain out of me.
+You probably didn’t believe me from the way I’ve been talking, but as I looked around my old room, the joy just drained out of me.
 Fear started crashing into me in waves.

 How did I get here?